CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

 - You received a neutral reply

 - Your ex responded positively

-If you received no reply, or alternatively a neutral or negative response, then you are best advised not to make contact again.
+If you received no reply, or alternatively a negative response, then you are best advised not to make contact again.
 This is the simplest, yet hardest outcome to come to terms with.
 You have offered an olive branch and you cannot force your ex-partner to accept it.
 You must continue to rebuild your life and seek out new opportunities and life experiences.